 7. Local Search

 Let’s face it, proximity matters to all searchers, even more so for those searching on a mobile device.
-Local search is one of the fastest growing areas of SEO, and this is expected to grow further in 2019.
+Local search is one of the fastest growing areas of SEO, and this is expected to grow further throughout 2019.

 For your site to perform well in local search, you need to ensure your Google My Business (GMB) listing has been claimed and optimised (including acquiring substantial positive reviews).
 Spend time in 2019 learning about & optimising your GMB local listing.
 This is especially important for local businesses that have a physical presence.